FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**
 ![alt text](img/reviews.png)

-:::{note} Additional Review Fields
+:::{note} Additional Fields
-There are multiple additional fields under the Reviews section that are not currently required to be completed.
+There are multiple additional fields under the Reviews section that are not currently required to be completed, but you may complete these if desired.
 (Reviewers, Review methods, Quality assessment, Compliance declarations, and Completeness)
 :::

--->
 ## **Sources** (_Mandatory_)
 Reference to the publication or entity from which data or methodology were obtained.
 Also include any other sources referenced throughout the metadata.
 Do not include full citations in other metadata fields, but rather use a shortened citation `(Smith, 2024)` and include the full citation as an openLCA source.